MORE THAN A CYCLING BRAND.

 For those new to KOS it attracts people to ask the question what we’re all about, giving us an opportunity to spread the message.
 For those in the group it’s a safe place to share their challenges, and support each other on their journey.

-Over the past five years, the KOS community, have raised over $600,000 for the Love Me Love You foundation through fundraising events including Ride With Me and Pedal For A Purpose, and through our apparel sales.
+Since 2015, the KOS cycling community, have raised nearly a million dollars for the Love Me Love You foundation through fundraising events including Ride With Me and Pedal For A Purpose, and through our apparel sales.

 These funds continue to support the work of Love Me Love You, by enabling them to reach more schools, sporting clubs, councils and corporates and change more lives.